marshalltj/island-queue-bot/README.md

 >**Examples**:
 >
 > `!island update dodo ZP5K7`
->> Updates the Dodo code for the user's Island to ZP5K7.
+>> Updates the Dodo code for the user's island to ZP5K7.
 >
 > `!island update size 5`
->> Updates the queue size for the user's Island to 5
+>> Updates the queue size for the user's island to 5.
 >
 >**Arguments**:
 >- `<"dodo"/"size"/"price">`: Which property to update.